Counting conjugacy classes in groups with contracting elements: Introduction

 \begin{thm} Under the assumption of \ref{mainthm}, assume in addition that every contracting element preserves a geodesic axis.
-Then the prime conjugacy growth formula with stable length holds for all contracting elements with axis intersecting a given uniform neighborhood of the orbit $Go$. \end{thm} \begin{rem}[moduli space] On one hand, Hamenstadt \cite{Hamen2} proved that there are closed geodesics outside every compact part of moduli space; on the other hand, Eskin and Mirzakhani \cite{EM} showed that the number of closed geodesics outside a certain compact part is exponentially small relative to the ones intersecting it.
+Then the prime conjugacy growth formula with stable length holds for all contracting elements with axis intersecting a fixed finite neighborhood of the orbit $Go$. \end{thm} \begin{rem}[moduli space] On one hand, Hamenstädt \cite{Hamen2} and Rafi \cite{Rafi} proved that there are closed geodesics outside every compact part of moduli space; on the other hand, Eskin and Mirzakhani \cite{EM} showed that the number of closed geodesics outside a certain compact part is exponentially small relative to the ones intersecting it.

 If an analogue of the latter holds for the SCC covers of moduli space, then \ref{mainthm} allows to count {all} closed geodesics on \textit{any} SCC cover as in Corollary \ref{ModThm}. \end{rem}

 \textbf{Applications to conjugacy growth series}.
 There is some recent interest in understanding the complexity of the following formal \textit{conjugacy growth series} for a basepoint $o\in G$: in particular whether it is rational, algebraic, or transcendental over $\mathbb Q(z)$.
 One could similarly look at formal series obtained from counting primitive conjugacy classes and using stable length.
 The same result stated below holds for them as well.